infobridge-japan-india/Test/README.md

 # Hackathon Test Vol.1
->・This hackathon is held by Japanese corporate
+This hackathon is held by Japanese corporate
->・We look forward to seeing your innovative ideas
+We look forward to seeing your innovative ideas

 In order to register, please register from here: https://www.google.com/forms/about/